SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

 - Basic object-oriented programming (excluding for example Law of Demeter, Typing, Design Patterns)
 - Test-Driven Design
-- Basic Object-Oriented Design (creating hooks and template, designing reusable objects)
+- Basic Object-Oriented Design (creating Hooks and Template, designing reusable objects)
 - Advanced object-oriented design (including Design Patterns and type consideration)

 In addition and as we will show below, such goals can be easily enriched with soft skills such as: